droumis/minpin/README.md

 /_____/   U
 ```

-# Min Pin
+# MinPin

-Min Pin is a command-line tool that automatically adds minimum version pins to unpinned packages in conda-friendly YAML files, such as `environment.yml` or `anaconda-project.yml`.
+MinPin is a command-line tool that automatically adds minimum version pins from the `conda list` and `pip list` output to the unpinned packages in conda YAML files, such as `environment.yml` or `anaconda-project.yml`.

 ## Features

-- Parses `conda list` and `pip list` to retrieve installed package versions.
+- Parses `conda list` and `pip list` outputs to retrieve installed package versions.
-- Updates YAML files by adding minimum version pins to unpinned packages.
+- Updates YAML files by adding minimum version pins to unpinned packages (and skips already pinned packed).
 - Handles both conda and pip dependencies.
 - Preserves the original structure and comments of the YAML file.